swiftlang/swift-evolution/proposals/0540-default-target-settings.md

 empty default settings arrays are accepted and do not have any special meaning.

 This inheritance mechanism matches the existing behaivor of the settings definition APIs.
-This means that duplicates and invalid combinations are perimitted.
+This means that duplicates and invalid combinations are permitted.
-This situations are handled either by later stages of package validation or by the build tools themselves.
+These situations are handled either by later stages of package validation or by the build tools themselves.
 In many cases, this results in "last entry wins" semantics.

 ### Restrictions

 Default settings can have conditions, just like regular target settings.
 Supporting and resolving this correctly represents considerable additional complexity.
-For now, the `inherited` placeholder setting it self does not accept conditions.
+For now, the `inherited` placeholder setting itself does not accept conditions.

 ## Source compatibility